 The public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock immediately following this offering based on the total value of our tangible assets less our total liabilities.
-Therefore, if you purchase shares of our common stock in this offering, you will experience immediate dilution of approximately \$10.43 per share, the difference between the initial public offering price of \$16.00 per share and the net tangible book value per share of our common stock as of March 31, 2021, after giving effect to the issuance of shares of our common stock in this offering.
+Therefore, if you purchase shares of our common stock in this offering, you will experience immediate dilution of approximately \$10.06 per share, the difference between the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and the net tangible book value per share of our common stock as of March 31, 2021, after giving effect to the issuance of shares of our common stock in this offering.
 Furthermore, if the underwriters exercise their option to purchase additional shares, or outstanding options and warrants are exercised, you could experience further dilution.
 For a further description of the dilution that you will experience immediately after the offering, see the section of this prospectus captioned "Dilution."